Postgraduate courses starting January 2021

 PDF – 168.73KB

 PDF – 101.97KB

 PDF – 230.89KB

 PDF – 118.07KB

 PDF – 161.44KB

-Students will learn through a mixture of problem-based outcomes, design studio tutoring, workshops and traditional teaching.
+Over the three-year course, students will learn through a mix of problem-based outcomes, design studio tutoring, workshops and traditional lecture.

 Key study topics include:

 The course will provide students with multi-disciplinary knowledge and vital transferable skills.